A Non-Spherical Model for the Solar Coronal Magnetic Field: Discussion and Conclusion

 To further account for the heliospheric structure, we wrap the NSPF region with a current sheet layer, following the approach of the SCS model \citep{Schatten1971}, and connect it to interplanetary space with Parker spirals.
 As a result, with the NSPF model, we establish a comprehensive workflow (Fig. \ref{fig: workflow}) enabling both IMF prediction and solar wind source tracing directly from magnetogram input.

-Our NSPF model addresses the open flux problem by lowering the source surface specifically under external current sheets and preferentially opening more flux near the open–closed field boundaries.
-This approach is more realistic than uniformly lowering the spherical source surface height in the PFSS model.
-As a result, our NSPF model simultaneously achieves (i) a magnetic topology more consistent with coronal observations, (ii) improved predicted IMF magnitudes and polarities in comparison with in-situ measurements, and (iii) more reliable mapping between solar wind streams and their source regions on the photosphere.
+Our NSPF model enhances open magnetic flux locally beneath external current sheets, rather than uniformly lowering the spherical source surface as in PFSS.
+This geometry preferentially opens flux near the existing open–closed boundary in the PFSS model, especially at the base of helmet streamers.
+It therefore yields a more physically plausible distribution of the open flux.
+As a result, for this selected time period, our NSPF model simultaneously achieves (i) a magnetic topology more consistent with coronal observations, (ii) predicted IMF polarities matching in-situ measurements, and (iii) more reliable mapping between solar wind streams and their source regions on the photosphere.
+While our results are currently evaluated over a limited time interval using PSP data, to address the more general open flux problem, it is required to extend the study to a longer time range, covering different solar activity phases and incorporating in-situ measurements from multiple spacecraft.

 Other possible strategies for defining the NSSS include extracting isosurfaces of the angle between the magnetic field and the radial direction, extracting isosurfaces of the magnetic scalar potential of a known magnetic field distribution, or training machine-learning models using solar eclipse observations and MHD simulation outputs.
 The resulting models could then be further constrained by observations, such as white-light coronagraph images and total open flux derived from IMF observations.
 In this context, the high-resolution coronagraphic observations between 1.099–3~$R_{\odot}$ provided by the Proba-3 mission offer a unique opportunity to make significant progress on this topic \citep{Zhukov2025}.